navarette to grañón trail on a summer's day

 Departure Point: Navarrete

-Navarrete, nestled in the enchanting La Rioja wine region of northern Spain, is a captivating town that blends winemaking heritage, historical allure, and breathtaking landscapes.
+Navarrete, situated in La Rioja wine region of northern Spain, is a captivating town that blends winemaking heritage, historical allure, and breathtaking landscapes.

 Location and History